buzzfeed/solid/README.md

 ***Examples***

-To add documentation on an h2 or a p with a class of .type-2 in html:
+To add documentation to an h2 or a p with a class of .type-2 in html:
 <pre>
     <code class="html"> <%= '<h2> Yale Will Offer Its First Online Degree </h2>' %> <br /> <%= '<p class="type-2"> Yale Will Offer Its First Online Degree </p>' %>
     </code>
 </pre>

-To add <code> documentation on the $type-2 variable in css:
+To add <code> documentation to the $type-2 variable in css:
 <pre>
     <code class="css"> <%= '.class { font-size: $type-2; }' %> </code>
 </pre>